oliviermartin7/LidarForFuel/README.md

 ![Table describing the vertical strata from the profile](img/Table_profile_description.PNG)

-If used with lidR:pixel_metrics, the output of the function is a raster with 172 Bands.
-The first 22 Band are fuel metrics and vertical structural metrics and properties or agument used to compute them :
+If used with lidR:pixel_metrics, the output of the function is a raster with 173 Bands.
+The first 22 Band are fuel metrics, vertical structural metrics and properties or parameters used to compute them :

 1:"Profil_Type" : Detailed Fuel profile type (to described avoid using this one for now)